nh-yoz/rsync-incremental-remote-backup/README.md

 # Incremental backup from remote
 ## Introduction
-A script allowing to do backup from a remote device (server) to a local device (client).
+This is a script allowing to backup folder(s) of one or multiple servers from a client device.
 The script uses `rsync` for the backup and connects using `ssh` with public/private identity keys.

-I created this script because I needed a way to backup my NAS and my Raspberry to an external device - located at my parents' - if anything would happen (fire, burglary, disk corruption, ...).
+I created this script because I needed a way to backup my NAS and my Raspberry to an external device located at my parents' in case something bad would happen  (fire, burglary, disk corruption, earthquake, nuclear attack, ...).

 ![rsync2](https://github.com/nh-yoz/rsync-incremental-remote-backup/assets/82522085/6ce3766b-7444-49c8-9fc0-2a8d539a83ad)

 ## Features
+- Multiple source servers
 - Multiple folders
 - Exclude files/folders
 - Incremental backup